Diego-Llanes/WhatcomApp/servicesServerReadMe.txt

+If hosted locally use localhost:8000/services
+If using online version use https://radiant-dawn-48071.herokuapp.com/services

 To get the server running, install nodejs software from online.
 Install the express module in using the npm package manual.
 To do that, navigate to the directory you have the files in (using the CD command) and run the "npm install express".

 Run servicesServer.js in command line with the "node servicesServer.js"command.That will make your computer a lan webserver.
 Then go to a browser and go to http://<your-ip>/services to see the data.